civican/legisinfo/44-1/bills/C-19/bill_text.md

 ### Section 6

-Except as otherwise expressly provided by this Act, the term for which copyright **subsists is** the life of the author, the remainder of the calendar year in which the author dies, and a period of **70** years following the end of that calendar year.
+Except as otherwise expressly provided by this Act, the term for which copyright subsists is the life of the author, the remainder of the calendar year in which the author dies, and a period of 70 years following the end of that calendar year.

 ### Section 277

 Subsection 6.2(2) of the Act is replaced by the following:

-**(2)** **If**, during any term referred to in subsection (1), the identity of one or more of the authors becomes commonly known, copyright **subsists** for the life of whichever of those authors dies last, the remainder of the calendar year in which that author dies and a period of **70** years following the end of that calendar year.
+**(2)** If, during any term referred to in subsection (1), the identity of one or more of the authors becomes commonly known, copyright subsists for the life of whichever of those authors dies last, the remainder of the calendar year in which that author dies and a period of 70 years following the end of that calendar year.

 ### Section 278